risk-first/website/menagerie/Map-And-Territory-Risk.md

 ![Evolution Feature Risks, as manifested in the Internal Model](images/generated/risks/map-and-territory/map_and_territory_table_3.png)

 Metrics are seductive because they simplify reality and are easily communicated.
-But they _inherently_ contain [Map and Territory Risk](Map-and-territory-risk): By relying _only_ on the metrics, you're not really _seeing_ the reality.
+But they _inherently_ contain [Map and Territory Risk](Map-and-territory-risk): by relying _only_ on the metrics, you're not really _seeing_ the reality.

 The devil is in the detail.